jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 additions regarding authentication and multi-user systems.
 In the standalone feature, we try to mimic these additions, but instead of using `JupyterLab` or `Notebook`, we will wrap them around an arbitrary web application.
-This will ensure only authenticated access to the application, while providing direct access to the application without needing a Jupyter server to be running in the background.
+This will ensure direct, authenticated access to the application, without needing a Jupyter server to be running in the background.
 The different additions will be discussed in more detail below.

 ### Structure

 The standalone feature is built on top of the `SuperviseAndProxyhandler`, which will spawn a process and proxy requests to this server.
-While this process is called _Server_ in the documentation, I will call it _Application_ here, to avoid confusion with the other server where the `SuperviseAndProxyhandler` is attached to.
+While this process is called _Server_ in the documentation, the term _Application_ will be used here, to avoid confusion with the other server where the `SuperviseAndProxyhandler` is attached to.
 When using jupyter-server-proxy, the proxies are attached to the Jupyter server and will proxy requests to the application.
 Since we do not want to use the Jupyter server here, we instead require an alternative server, which will be used